 I don’t want it to be banned.
 It’s just a blast, Graef said.
 It’s a way for me to promote my virtual training and virtual classes.
 She said Trump won’t lose her vote over this, but she doesn’t understand all the fuss about the app’s Chinese ownership.

 What are they gaining by spying on us?
 Graef said.
 We’re just doing stupid videos and having fun.
-The Wall Street Journal reported on Tuesday that, until late last year, the TikTok app was able to track users of Android phones without their consent by collecting unique phone identifiers in a way that skirted privacy safeguards set by Google.
+The Wall Street Journal reported on Tuesday that, until late last year, the TikTok app could track Android phone users without their consent by collecting unique phone identifiers in a way that skirted privacy safeguards set by Google.

 TikTok responded that the technique it used is a common way to prevent fraud and said it no longer collects the unique identifier.